-1 System Identification Button / Indicator The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+1 l System Identification Button / Indicator The identification buttons on the front and back panels can be used to locate a particular system within a rack.
 When one of these buttons is pressed, the system status indicator on the back flashes until one of the buttons is pressed again.
 Press to toggle the system ID on and off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
 To reset the iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
-2 Video connector Allows you to connect a VGA display to the system.
-3 USB ports Allows you to connect USB devices to the system.
+2 2 Power-ON Indicator / Power Button Indicates when the power of the Service node is ON.
+3 3 Video connector Allows you to connect a VGA display to the system.
+4 ļ USB ports Allows you to connect USB devices to the system.
 The port is USB 2.0-compliant.
-4 Power-ON Indicator / Power Button Indicates when the power of the Service node is ON.
-5 Micro USB (not supported) Allows to connect to your laptop or tablet.
-6 Information tag A slide-out label panel which contains system information such as Service Tag, NIC, MAC address, and so on for your reference.
-7 Hard drive 4x3.5" hard drive/SSD slots.
+5 5 Micro USB (not supported) Allows to connect to your laptop or tablet.
+6 3 Information tag A slide-out label panel which contains system information such as Service Tag, NIC, MAC address, and so on for your reference.
+7 7 Hard drive 3.5" hard drive/SSD slots.